Sani Rizki Fauzi

-Sani Rizki Fauzi (born 7 January 1998) is an Indonesian professional footballer who plays as a winger or full-back for Liga 1 club Bhayangkara and the Indonesia national team.
+Sani Rizki Fauzi (born 7 January 1998) is an Indonesian professional footballer who plays as a winger or full-back for Liga 1 club Bhayangkara.

 Club career

 Bhayangkara FC

-He was signed for Bhayangkara to play in Liga 1 in 2018.
+In 2018, Sani Rizki is one of the young players promoted from the Bhayangkara youth team.
 Sani made his first-team debut on 23 March 2018 in a 0–0 draw against Persija Jakarta.
 On 3 August 2018, Sani Rizki scored his first goal for Bhayangkara against PSMS Medan in the 4th minute at the PTIK Stadium, Jakarta.
+Until the end of the 2018 season, Sani Rizki was often trusted by coach Simon McMenemy to fill Bhayangkara FC's first starting eleven, he contributed with 18 league appearances, scoring one goal for Bhayangkara.